 3. Agape – love that transcends singular relationships

 There are all kinds of love in the world and Agape is universal, selfless love.
 It doesn’t pertain to individual relationships in your life.
-Agape is a love you experience towards the greater good, an unconditional love towards the belief of universal harmony.
+Agape is a love you experience toward the greater good, an unconditional love toward the belief of universal harmony.
 Out of the different types of love relationships, this is the one you share with something bigger than yourself.

 What does the “Agape” type of love mean for you?

 Agape is the type of love you feel after you do a charitable act.
 Helping those in need, giving back to society.
 Doing your part makes you feel a sense of fulfillment that’s hard to match.
 It’s the purest kind of love since you truly don’t expect anything in return (unlike the time when you expected a one-month anniversary gift from your partner).

 Helping others instills a sense of joy and love, which is why some even devote their lives to charitable acts.
 We’ve got an agape joke for you: What did the Buddhist monk say to the hot-dog vendor?
 “Make me one with everything”.
 Get it?
 One with every… Never mind.